 Low carb grilled salmon bowls have just 5 g net carbs per bowl and are perfect for keeping your oven off this summer!
 Salmon, bok choy, mushrooms and zucchini are grilled to perfection and served with spicy wasabi mayonnaise.

-It’s been awhile since I shared a low carb meal prep recipe with you guys (this Cobb Salad Recipe was the last one!).
-It’s time.
-This low carb grilled salmon bowl recipe is PERFECT for summer!
+It's been awhile since I shared a low carb meal prep recipe with you guys (this Cobb Salad Recipe was the last one!).
+It's time.
+These grilled salmon bowls are PERFECT for summer!

 I tend to shy away from salmon in my meal prep, but I think I may have finally found the perfect way to cook it: on the grill.

 Not only does it get a great texture: crispy on the outside and soft on the inside, but it is quick to cook and reheats surprisingly well.

 We are serving our grilled salmon with grilled veggies: bok choy, mushrooms and zucchini.
 And let's not forget the spicy wasabi mayonnaise.
 YUM!